 Build a second stadium at Carisbrook

 Funding: Cash in the city's Waipori fund.
-The fund is now worth $84million, and is sitting around doing nothing (apart from the odd dividends and whatnot).
+The fund is now worth $84million (as of 2016), and is sitting around doing nothing (apart from the odd dividends and whatnot).
 The rest of the cost can be found by raising debt.

 The plan:The common sense inherent in this idea means we barely need to attach explanatory notes.